leighton-digital/cloud-blocks/src/aspects/README.md

 ## Best Practices

-1. **Define organization-wide required tags** early in your CDK adoption
+1. **Define organisation-wide required tags** early in your CDK adoption
 2. **Use tag factories** for consistent tag application across projects
 3. **Apply aspects at the App level** to enforce policies across all stacks
 4. **Include cost allocation tags** for accurate billing and cost tracking